victorjoh/lions-pride-inn/README.md

 [MoreUnit](https://moreunit.github.io/MoreUnit-Eclipse/) instead.
-Instead of running tests on save as Infinitest does, MoreUnit provides shortcuts for running the corresponding test file, jumping between the test file and class under test and creating a test if it does not exist.
-For this exercise, MoreUnit works fine but with MoreUnit 3.3.1, the jumping does not work.
-I suggest installing MoreUnit 3.3.0 instead by:
+Instead of running tests on save as Infinitest does, MoreUnit provides shortcuts for running the corresponding test file, jumping between the test file and class under test, and creating a test if it does not exist.
+For this exercise, MoreUnit 3.3.1 works fine, but in our Ufo projects the jumping does not work.
+I suggest installing MoreUnit 3.3.0 instead.
+It works for both this exercise and the Ufo projects.
+To install MoreUnit 3.3.0, do the following:
 1. Download [org.moreunit.updatesite-3.3.0.zip from their releases on github](https://github.com/MoreUnit/MoreUnit-Eclipse/releases/download/v3.3.0/org.moreunit.updatesite-3.3.0.zip).
 2. In eclipse, go to Help > Install New Software.